Marcus Nilsson (footballer): Helsingborg

 At the start of the 2010 season, Nilsson was in defensive first team position when he helped Helsingborgs IF keep four clean sheets in the first four league matches.
 During which, Nilsson scored his first goal of the season, in a 2–0 win against Djurgården on 29 March 2010.
 Three weeks later on 20 April 2010, he scored his second goal of the season, in a 2–1 win against Malmö.
 This was followed up by helping the club keep three clean sheets in the next three matches between 26 April 2010 and 3 May 2010.
-Since the start of the 2010 season, Nilsson started in every match, which saw Helsingborgs IF went on a twelve match unbeaten until he received a red card after a second bookable, in a 3–1 win over Gefle on 10 May 2010 After serving a one match suspension, Nilsson returned to the starting line–up against Halmstads on 22 May 2010, starting the whole game, in a 2–1 win.
+Since the start of the 2010 season, Nilsson started in every match, which saw Helsingborgs IF went on a twelve match unbeaten until he received a red card after a second bookable, in a 3–1 win over Gefle on 10 May 2010 After serving a one match suspension, Nilsson returned to the starting line–up against Halmstad on 22 May 2010, starting the whole game, in a 2–1 win.
 However, his return was short–lived when he was suspended for a match against BK Häcken on 26 July 2010 for picking up five yellow cards this season.
 Despite being suspended twice during the 2010 season, Nilsson continued to regain his first team place for Helsingborgs IF, forming a centre–back partnership with Ekstrand and helping the club to keep their league title chance alive.
 However, in the last game of the season against Kalmar, he started the whole game and helped Helsingborgs IF keep a clean sheet, in a 0–0 draw but cost the club to win the league title, as title contender rival, Malmö FF, won the league following their win.
 In a follow–up match, Nilsson started in the Svenska Cupen Final against Hammarby and helped Helsingborgs win the tournament by beating the opposition team 1–0 on 13 November 2010.
 At the end of the 2010 season, he went on to make thirty-three appearances and scoring two times in all competitions.